尼尔森理工学院/Nelson Marlborough Institute of Technology

 No academic qualifications are required.

-An International English Language Testing System (IELTS) overall academic score of at least 6.0 issued within the last two years, with no band score less than 5.5.
+An International English Language Testing System (IELTS) overall Academic Band score of at least 6 (with at least 5.5 in each component), issued within the last two years;

 An equivalent qualification.